-5 Misconceptions about Femininity (& What it Really Means to “Be in your Feminine”)
+5 Misconceptions about Femininity (& What it Really Means to “Be Feminine”)

 Why femininity is not what you think & 5 ways to step into your true feminine power.

-Most of us misunderstand what it means to be in your feminine.
+Most of us misunderstand what it means to be feminine.

 We think femininity is about what’s on the outside, so we try to look and act in a “more feminine” way.